MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 #### Power Automate
 - All new flows must be created with the Microsoft Dataverse connector when possible.
-If feature gaps such as cross environment connectivity or “when a row is selected” triggering is needed, the Microsoft Dataverse (legacy) connector will need to be used until after Summer 2023.
+If feature gaps such as cross environment connectivity or “when a row is selected” triggering is needed, the Microsoft Dataverse (legacy) connector will need to be used until after August 2023.
-- Existing flows that use the Dynamics 365 connector will need to be re-created using Microsoft Dataverse connector (GA date will be provided in Summer 2023).
+- Existing flows that use the Dynamics 365 connector will need to be re-created using Microsoft Dataverse connector (GA date will be provided in August 2023).

 In some cases users will be able to use a migration tool to migrate from the Dynamics 365 connector to the Microsoft Dataverse connector.
-You'll find the tool in Power Apps ([make.powerapps.com](https://makae.powerapps.com)) in the detail page of each flow.
+You'll find the tool in Power Apps ([make.powerapps.com](https://make.powerapps.com)) in the detail page of each flow.
 In the Flow Checker, you'll see the message "Migrate this flow to the latest Microsoft Dataverse Connector".
 You'll be able to open the migration assistant from there.
 Once completed, your flow will be using the Microsoft Dataverse connector.

   This should migrate your flow unless:
   - Flow is in the old format.
 To check this, the customer can confirm whether the Microsoft Dataverse connector is searchable when editing the flow.
 Most flows created before June 2020 are in the older format.